kyma-project/busola/docs/features.md

 },
 ```

 - **ADDONS** – is used to show or hide the Addons view as well as to define which Custom Resource Definitions (CRD) are required for the view to be shown properly.
-  For the view to be shown, the feature must be enabled and all CRDs, defined in the selectors array, must exist in a cluster.
+  For the view to be shown, you must enable the feature and all the CRDs, defined in the selectors array, must exist in a cluster.

 Default settings: